St John's Road

 We treat adults aged 18 and over, living in north and mid Bedfordshire, or the Huntingdon and St Neots area of Cambridgeshire.

-Referrals for both inpatient or outpatient care are made by health care professionals involved in the patient’s care.
+Referrals for both inpatient or outpatient care are made by health care professionals involved in your care.
 This type of referral gives us a comprehensive picture of the medical background of each patient, and what treatments have been tried prior to admission.

 Tea and coffee making facilities are available to visitors in the upstairs servery, or downstairs in the coffee bar next to the conservatory.
 There is also a selection of sandwiches, snacks and drinks available at reception.
-Hot food is available to be ordered at reception.
+Visitors can order and pay for hot food at Reception.

 What are the visiting times?